Gyanvhi16/Superstore-Data-Analysis-Using-Python/README.md

 6. **Potential Extensions**:
    - Include machine learning models for sales prediction or customer segmentation.
    - Integrate geographical visualizations using `folium` or `plotly`.

+   - Usage:

+Clone the repository and execute the notebook or script to reproduce the results.
+Use the visualizations to identify trends and patterns in the Superstore dataset.
+Potential Extensions:

+Include machine learning models for sales prediction or customer segmentation.
+Integrate geographical visualizations using folium or plotly.